Davit Khocholava

-Davit Khocholava (დავით ხოჭოლავა, [davitʰ χotʃʼolava]; born 8 February 1993) is a Georgian professional footballer who plays as a centre-back for Copenhagen and the Georgia national team.
+Davit Khocholava (დავით ხოჭოლავა, [davitʰ χotʃʼolava]; born 8 February 1993) is a Georgian retired professional footballer who played as a centre-back.

 Club career

 Early years

 Born in Tbilisi, Khocholava started his career in Saburtalo, where his first manager was Giorgi Devdariani.
 Later some of the members of his team, including Valeri Kazaishvili, Giorgi Chanturia and Lasha Parunashvili, became Georgia internationals.
 Khocholava was a striker during his youth career.
 However, Devdariani later offered him to play in defense and Khocholava accepted.

 Khocholava signed for Dinamo Tbilisi in 2011.
 He found it difficult to become a member of the starting line-up, having a six-month loan spell at Kolkheti Poti in order to get some more playing time.
 In 2014, he decided to leave Tbilisi-based club and moved to Shukura Kobuleti.
 He was offered to the club after the recommendation of famous Georgian footballer Revaz Chelebadze, who played for Dinamo Tbilisi in Soviet era.
 He was the sporting director of the club.

 Khocholava spent the 2014–15 season with the club before signing for Chornomorets Odesa in summer 2015.
 He became the regular member of the starting line-up.
 He was named in the symbolic team of the Ukrainian Premier League in March 2017.